datacamp/tutorial/README.md

 You can also embed coding challenges into your webpages.
 This group of code chunks:

     ```{r ex="create_a", type="pre-exercise-code"}
-    # This code is available in the workspace when the session initializes
     b <- 5
     ```